thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

 }
 ```

 Here, we use a larger array with 64 elements to make sure that the block size exceeds the plane size (on WGPU) of 32.
+The `NUM_PLANES` constant is computed from `BLOCK_SIZE / PLANE_DIM` and passed to the kernel, where it determines the shared memory allocation size.

 The algorithm works as follows: